maximus1094/QLearning/README.md

 - World - calss used to spawn the Agent and pass in parameters.

 ### To calculate Q-value
-1. Create an Agent in the World
+1. Create an `Agent` in the `World`.
-2. Call agent.qFunction with following parameters:
+2. Call `agent.qFunction` with following parameters:
  - nVal - number of interations
  - yVal - discount value on future reward
  - state - current state of the agent
  - action - action to consider in calculation